typhonjs-fvtt-demo/trl-demo-webcomponent/README.md

 # IMPORTANT NOTE:
 This demo repo is a sample made available in advance that requires TRL `0.0.8` which hasn't been released yet.
-It currently isn't advisable to try and install this demo repo. `0.0.8` should be out soon and this announcement will be updated.
+It currently isn't advisable to try and install this demo repo as it requires a local developer setup. `0.0.8` should be out soon and this announcement will be updated.

 Provides a demo reactive web component made with [TyphonJS Runtime Library](https://github.com/typhonjs-fvtt-lib/typhonjs)